 6. Core/Shell and Tenant Improvement Cost Estimate, as per GSA Pricing Policy.
 TI estimates must be prepared for each tenant.

 7. Provide separate estimates for phased work, or bid alternates/options a list of cost-saving items that would collectively reduce the project cost to approximately 10 percent below budget.
-9. Verify that the Design Development Phase Submissions can be constructed within the project budget.

 8. To ensure the project is developing on-budget,